dennisabrams/teamspeak-banner/README.md

 ![ts3-demo](https://user-images.githubusercontent.com/122950707/218219605-79f7879d-a48a-4e16-a41a-88ef030009cb.png)

-The TeamSpeak 3 Banner will look similar to this if there are no changes inside the `config.php` file.
+The TeamSpeak 3 Banner will look similar to this if there are no changes inside the [`config.php`](https://github.com/dennisabrams/teamspeak3-banner/blob/main/config.php) file.
-* Logo Image & Custom info text can be added.
+* Logo Image & Custom text can be added.
 * If you don't have any logo, the name of your server will be shown instead.
 * Changing the font style, size, rotation & color of the text is possible.
 * Positioning of the text is customizable.
 * Background can be switched.
-* Displaying the server version can be enabled / disabled.
+* Displaying the server version or group icons can be enabled / disabled.
+* Choose a maximum amount of rendered server group icons.
 * Locale information for the time and date can be modified.
 * Text is editable for translations.